Picturepark/Picturepark.SDK.Samples/Picturepark.SDK.V1.Samples/Picturepark.ServiceProvider.Example.BusinessProcess/README.md

 ﻿# Business process service provider sample
-This sample shows the usage of a service provider to react on the execution of a business rule in the CP backend, creating a notification about a then triggered long-running task for the user.
-The user is able to cancel that task from the CP UI.
+This sample shows the usage of a service provider to react on the execution of a business rule in the Fotoware Alto backend, creating a notification about a then triggered long-running task for the user.
+The user is able to cancel that task from the Fotoware Alto UI.

 ## Description
 The service provider waits for a `BusinessRuleFired` event for a specific rule.
 The following steps are then performed:

 1. Gather created content ids into batches
 2. After an inactivity timeout elapsed or a batch is complete, a business process is created
 3. For each content, the original is downloaded into a local folder.
-After every content, the notification shown to the user in the CP UI is updated to reflect the progress
+After every content, the notification shown to the user in the Fotoware Alto UI is updated to reflect the progress
 4. As long as the business process is not cancelled, this is repeated for each content
 5. On cancellation by the user, the process is stopped
 6. At the end, the business process is marked as finished (or cancelled)

 ## Configuration
 ### Create service provider
-To create the service provider, run the following call against the CP management API:
+To create the service provider, run the following call against the Fotoware Alto management API:

 ```
 POST {{orchestratorHost}}/api/serviceProvider: